Bainbridge-class destroyer: Engineering

 The best available technologies of coal-fired boilers and triple-expansion engines were used for propulsion, although steam turbines would be adopted in the next generation of US destroyers, beginning with the Smith class launched in 1908.
 The need for faster destroyers was to be a significant driver of naval propulsion technology throughout the type's future development.

 Bainbridge had four Thornycroft boilers supplying 275 psi steam to two triple-expansion engines totaling 7000 ihp (design).
 She made 28.45 kn on trials at 8000 ihp.
 Normal coal capacity was 213 LT.

 Hopkins also had four Thornycroft boilers supplying steam to two triple-expansion engines totaling 7,000 ihp (design).
 She made 29.02 kn on trials at 8456 ihp.
 Normal coal capacity was lower though, at 150 LT.

 Lawrence had four Normand boilers supplying steam to two triple-expansion engines totaling 8400 ihp (design).
 She made 28.41 kn on trials 8,400 ihp.
 Normal coal capacity was even lower, at only 115 LT.

 An interesting note on destroyers is that they have continuously increased in size since their inception.
 The Bainbridges were under 650 LT full load; some Arleigh Burke-class destroyers in service in 2013 displace 10800 LT full load, more than the standard displacement limit on 1920s Pensacola class "Treaty cruisers".

 Service

-A few Bainbridges were deployed to the Philippines 1904-1917.
+A few Bainbridges were deployed to the Philippines 1904–1917.
 During the US participation in World War I, these were redeployed to the Mediterranean as convoy escorts.
 Others of the class served in the Atlantic, on the US East Coast, or guarded the Panama Canal.
 Chauncey collided with the British merchant ship SS Rose in 1917 and was lost.
 Following the Armistice, the remainder were sold for scrapping or merchant conversion in 1920.

 Ships in class

-Note that, although the ships are listed below with the prefix "DD-" before their official numbers, this classification was not created until 1911, and until then these vessels were officially categorised as "Destroyer No. 1" to "Destroyer No. 13".
+The ships were given the prefix "DD-" before their official numbers, on 17 July 1920, after they had all been decommissioned.